FineArtMaths/ScaleAnalyzer/README.md

 This project consists of:
 * some Python code that's useful for working with scales and "microtonal" tunings;
 * a collection of Scala tuning files;
 * the LaTeX "source code" of [my free scales ebook](https://archive.org/details/ScaleAndArpeggioResourcesAGuitarEncyclopedia), which is mostly used as a source of 12EDO scale names.
-This was the input to a preprocessing progamme written in Java that I may add to this project at some point.
+This was the input to a preprocessing progamme written in Java that I've archived in the Pictogram folder but probably isn't usable in this state.

 There's also a disgusting tkinter GUI: